ipms-io/nlightning/src/NLightning.Bolt11/README.md

 The reason behind this is that for a Blazor app running fully on the browser we don't have access to native libsodium.

+## Sample

+A sample project using this project in a Blazor WebAssembly environment can be found [here](../../samples/Bolt11.Decoder.Blazor).

+A live version of the sample can be found at [bolt11.ipms.io](https://bolt11.ipms.io)

 ## Usage

 Follow the steps below to install and decode bolt11 invoices.